rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ## Decomposing Subscription Filters

-In order to address the issues described in {{OperationalModellingComplexities}}, YANG Push Lite allows for publishers to send subtrees of data nodes in separate *update* notifications, rather than requiring that the subscription data be returned as a single datastore *update* notification covering all data nodes matched by the subscription filter.
+In order to address the issues described in {{OperationalModellingComplexities}}, YANG Push v2 allows for publishers to send subtrees of data nodes in separate *update* notifications, rather than requiring that the subscription data be returned as a single datastore *update* notification covering all data nodes matched by the subscription filter.
 This better facilitates publishers that internally group some of their operational data fields together into larger structures for efficiency, and avoids publishers or receivers having to consume potentially very large notification messages.
 For example, each entry in the */ietf-interfaces:interface/interface* list could be represented as an object of data internally within the publisher.
 In essence, a client specified subscription filter can be decomposed by a publisher into more specific non-overlapping filters that are then used to return the data.

 In particular: